Senate report details sweeping failures around Jan. 6 attack

 Acting Chief of Police Yogananda Pittman, who replaced Sund after his resignation, told the committees that the lack of communication resulted from “incident commanders being overwhelmed and engaging with rioters, rather than issuing orders over the radio.”

-The insurrectionists told police officers they would kill them, and then the members of Congress.
+The rioters told police officers they would kill them, and then the members of Congress.
 One officer said he had a “tangible fear” that he might not make it home alive.

 At the same time, the senators acknowledge the officers’ bravery, noting that one officer told them, “The officers inside all behaved admirably and heroically and, even outnumbered, went on the offensive and took the Capitol back.”